 Less comfortable to ride in work clothes

-If you intend to ride in casual or formal clothes without changing into cycling gear you will find drop bars uncomfortable, because you’re leaning further ahead.
+You will find drop bars uncomfortable if you want to ride dressed for work because you’re leaning further ahead.
 Even a flat bar isn’t ideal for this kind of commute, but it’s a little better.
 Riser bars and cruiser handlebars are much more suitable.

-Can be hard to keep an eye on traffic
+Hard to keep an eye on the traffic

-What to do about it: You can raise your handle bar by installing some headset spacers or by using a riser bar stem.
+What to do about it: You can raise your handlebar by installing some headset spacers or by using a riser bar stem.
 This will put you in a more upright, and therefore more comfortable position so you don’t have to tilt your head too much.
-You will lose some of the aerodynamic advantage, but you will still be able to avail of the multiple hand positions.
+You will lose some of the aerodynamic advantages, but you can still avail of the multiple hand positions.

 Pros of flat bars for commuting